 If you get a negative (not pregnant) result from the pregnancy test but still think you could be pregnant, wait another three days then take another test.
 It could be that you've taken the test too early.
 Speak to your GP if you get a negative result after a second test but your period hasn't arrived.

 If you're not pregnant, now is a good time to get contraception.
-See your GP, a community contraceptive clinic, a young person's clinic, or a sexual health or GUM clinic.
-Find a clinic.
+See your GP, a community contraceptive clinic, a young persons' clinic, or a sexual health or GUM clinic.
+Find sexual health services near you.

 If you decide to have an abortion, it's safer to do it as early as possible.
 Most abortions are carried out before 13 weeks of pregnancy.
+Find out about what to do in abortion: your options.
 If you decide to continue the pregnancy, you need to start antenatal (pregnancy) care.
 See your GP.

 You can also talk to someone you trust, such as your boyfriend, friends or parents.
-Or you can learn more about your options by calling the following organisations:
+Or you can learn more about your options through the following organisations:

 All these services, including community contraceptive clinics, are confidential, so they won't tell your parents.
 They'll encourage you to talk to your parents, but they won't force you.